Newman Jets soar into hot start to the season

 WICHITA, Kan.
 (KSNW) – The Newman University volleyball team has played two matches and has two wins so far this season.
 A solid turnaround for a group that won just four matches last season.

-The Jets are a young roster overall with two seniors, two juniors and the rest are sophomores and freshman.
+The Jets are a young roster overall with two seniors, two juniors and the rest are sophomores and freshmen.

 “I think it’s cool that we can build a team as we go each year,” said sophomore outside hitter Salome Romp.
-“There’s seven sophomores a couple freshman, It’s nice being able to build the team as we go.”
+“There’s seven sophomores, a couple freshmen.
+It’s nice being able to build the team as we go.”

 To view the Jets’ schedule, click here.